 Speak at a Council meeting

-Public access relating to items on agendas is granted on the day of the meeting and will be heard at the commencement of the meeting.
+Public access relating to items on agendas is granted on the day of the meeting and will be heard at the start of the meeting.
 Requests for public access should be made to the General Manager or the Mayor no later than 12.00 midday one day prior to the meeting.
 Requests for public access must be made using the form provided below.

 Should there be more than one speaker addressing Council on the same item, speakers will share the allocated five minutes for speeches in favour, and share the allocated five minutes for speeches against the recommended action(s) in the report.
 For example, if two people are speaking in favour of Report 13.1, each speaker will have 2.5 minutes for their speech.